• Home

 Goal of HOH: Mental Wellness

-• Mental health refers to the overall state of your psychological and emotional well-being.
-A person’s mental health is an assessment of the presence and/or absence of mental health issues and mental health wellness.
+Mental health refers to the overall state of your psychological and emotional well-being.
+A person’s mental health is an assessment of the presence and/or absence of mental health issues and mental wellness.
+Mental health issues are any conditions that affect a person’s thinking, feeling, behavior, and/or mood.
+Mental illness impacts a person’s day-to-day living and can affect the ability to relate to others.

 The next logical question is, “How can people be mentally healthier?”
 Our research suggests that achieving mental well-being involves generating high levels of hope, which in turn fosters joy and resilience.
 John researched the impact of hope on mental wellness and found that five specific factors trigger hope, joy, happiness, and enhanced mental wellness.

 Therefore, mental wellness is a state of well-being where an individual experiences a sense of meaning and purpose, engagement in the flow of life, a sense of self-esteem and accomplishment, fulfilling relationships, and empowered control.
-These are five protective “hope habits” that can be learned to protect people from mental illness.
+These are five protective hope habits that can be learned to protect people from mental illness.

 How Can The HOH be Used?